jry0/personal-kv-store/README.md

   ```bash
   docker run -d --name kvstore_server --network kvstore_net -p 50051:50051 kvstore_server:latest
   ```
-  Explanation:

-  `-d`: Runs the container in detached mode (in the background).

-  `--name kvstore_server`: Names the container kvstore_server for easier reference.

-  `--network kvstore_net`: Connects the container to the kvstore_net network.

-  `-p 50051:50051`: Maps port 50051 of the host to port 50051 of the container.

-  `kvstore_server:latest`: Specifies the image to run.

   **Note**: The server will automatically create necessary directories (snapshots and aof) inside the container as needed.

 ## Running the Client Container